+Photo 12

+Photo 13

+P - Means of Giving Warning in Case of Fire

+2 actions

 P1 1 action

 Is a reasonable fire detection and fire alarm system provided in the common areas, where necessary?

+Yes

-A common fire alarm to BS 5839 part 1 L2 standard incorporating automatic fire detection is installed within the common areas and the flats.
+A common fire alarm incorporating automatic fire detection is installed within the common areas and also in the flats.
 With the exception of the issues identified within this Fire Risk Assessment, it was not identified that there are any serious breaches in the fire compartmentation where a common fire alarm would be a benefit as a compensatory feature.
 When the findings of this Fire Risk Assessment are remedied, the most appropriate fire strategy for these premises would be a stay-put policy and a communal fire alarm system conflicts with this principle.
 Purpose-built blocks of flats are not required or do not benefit from common fire detection.

 Open | Created by Paul Starling

+P1

-A common alarm was fitted within all the common areas.
+A common alarm was fitted throughout the premises.
 Where the fire resistance meets with the benchmark standards (property compartmented in line with the building regulations 1991) and every flat entrance door is self-closing the common fire alarm system should be removed/disabled providing there are no doubts about the level of compartmentation between the flats and the common area.

+Action/Recommendation Required?

+Ye

 The scope of the Regulatory Reform (Fire Safety) Order 2005 does not cover internal parts of the flats and fire detection is not a legal requirement within the flats.
 However, each dwelling should be protected by a system in accordance with British Standard 5839-part 6 with a category LD2 grade D system.
 Further detection may be appropriate within each flat where there are known vulnerable or elderly persons.

+Action Priority:

 Recommendation - No Timescale

+P2

 If installed, is the common area AFD adequate for the occupancy and fire risk?

+Yes

-There is a BS 5839 part 1 L2 standard fire alarm system which extends into the flats and the system appears to be programmed as a part 6 system with the common alarm configured as a part 1.
+The fire alarm system fitted was a BS 5839 part 1 L2 standard and was fitted within each flat and appeared to be configured as a part 6 system with the common areas as a part 1.
 This can be confirmed with the installation and commissioning certificate.

 If not installed, are the premises deemed safe without a common area AFD system?

+N/A

+P4

 If there is a communal fire detection and fire alarm system, does it extend into the dwellings?

+Yes

 See P2.
 There is a new BS 8629:2019 Evacuation Alert System (EAS) fitted within the premises for use for Fire and Rescue Services in the event of a fire and a full evacuation is required.

+Photo 14

+Photo 15

 P5 1 action

 Where appropriate, has a fire alarm zone plan been provided?

+Yes

+A diagram of the building was provided.